sjoerd20/MadLibs/README.md

 This app implements a game called MadLibs.
 In this game you have to fill in words to complete a story.
 You can only see this story after you filled in the words.

-For screenshots see file called doc.png
+For screenshots see files called doc1.png, doc2.png, doc3.png, doc4.png